Zero-Tang/NoirVisor/doc/rust.md

 ## Allocator
 NoirVisor uses [portable-dlmalloc](https://github.com/Zero-Tang/portable-dlmalloc) as the global allocator.

+## Automated Testing
+NoirVisor uses `cargo test` suite to test NoirVisor.
+However, system subversion and restoration are not currently included in tests yet.

 ## Coding Style
 The coding style for NoirVisor in Rust is probably drastically different than most projects you have seen: